magnars/datoms-differ/README.md

 ### `(transact! conn source entity-maps)`

-Takes a connection, a keyword source identifier and a list of entity maps, and transacts them into the connection.
+Takes a connection, a source identifier and a list of entity maps, and transacts them into the connection.

 - `conn` - the atom you created with `create-conn`